brianshih1/mini-key-value-db/mdbook/src/chapter_5/mvcc_implementation.md

 - MVCC_GET
 - MVCC_PUT

-Most interactions with RocksDB are performed with this set of APIs, which are just abstractions over RocksDB’s methods and iterators.
+These are the three APIs that the other entities of the transactional layer interact with the MVCC layer.

 ### MVCC_SCAN

+`mvcc_scan(&self,  start_key: Key, end_key: Key, timestamp: Timestamp, scan_params: MVCCScanParams) -> MVCCScanResult`

-[MVCC_SCAN](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc.rs#L99) takes a start key, an end key, and a timestamp as inputs.
-MVCC_SCAN returns an array of results that contains the keys in the range [start_key, end_key).
+[MVCC_SCAN](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/mvcc.rs#L99) takes a start key, an end key, and a timestamp as inputs and returns an array of results that contains the keys in the range [start_key, end_key).
 Only keys with a timestamp less than or equal to the input timestamp are added to the scan results.
 MVCC_SCAN also collects any write intents that it found along the way.

 **Algorithm**